Copilot-Language/copilot/README.md

 and checks if the assumptions logically entail the conclusion.

-Two provers are provided by default : `Light` and `Kind2`.
+Two provers are provided by default: `Light` and `Kind2`.

 #### The light prover

-The *light prover* is a really simple prover which uses the Yices SMT solver with the `QF_UFLIA` theory and is limited to prove *k-inductive* properties, that is properties such that there exists some *k* such that :
+The *light prover* is a really simple prover which uses the Yices SMT solver with the `QF_UFLIA` theory and is limited to prove *k-inductive* properties, that is properties such that there exists some *k* such that:

 * The property holds during the first *k* steps of the algorithm.
 * From the hypothesis the property has held during *k* consecutive steps, we